minnesotanlp/Scaling-Unverifiable-Rewards/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-This work was supported by the University of Minnesota NLP group.
+This work was supported by the [Minnesota NLP](https://minnesotanlp.github.io/) group of University of Minnesota.
 We thank all contributors and collaborators who made this research possible.